 The passport Of Baseball Legend Lou Gehrig Sold For $263.000 and is now the most expensive travel document ever sold and is leading the list of celebrity passports followed by Marylin Monroe’s passport with a value of $115.000.
 Baseball Legend Lou Gehrig

 The leather-bound passport opens to reveal an inside front cover featuring personal details scripted in Gehrig’s flawless black fountain pen ink.
 The first and second of his three autographs appear here, each followed by the handwritten address of the New Rochelle home where the Yankee great lived and died.
 The former autograph appears in the rarest and most desirable format of all, a full “Henry Louis Gehrig.”
 The second reads, “Mr. & Mrs. H. Gehrig,” just below “Imperial Hotel- Tokio” as “Bearer’s Foreign Address.”

-We turn the page to find the Gehrig’s official data, listing his full name, date of passport issue, height, hair color, eye color, place and date of birth, and occupation of “Professional Ball Player.”
-The third and final autograph appears on the next page, a marvelous sepia-toned portrait photograph (3×3″) of the twenty-eight year old superstar again bearing the ideal “Henry Louis Gehrig” signature format.
-This signature, like the other two, are legitimately 10/10 in strength.
+We turn the page to find Gehrig’s official data, listing his full name, date of passport issue, height, hair color, eye color, place and date of birth, and occupation of “Professional Ball Player.”
+The third and final autograph appears on the next page, a marvelous sepia-toned portrait photograph (3×3″) of the twenty-eight-year-old superstar again bearing the ideal “Henry Louis Gehrig” signature format.
+This signature, like the other two, is legitimately 10/10 in strength.